Provida Specialty Services

 Diabetes occurs when a patient’s blood sugar levels are high.
 This can cause unexplained weight loss, increased thirst, fatigue, frequent urination, and other symptoms which can be difficult to manage.

 Type 1 diabetes means that the body cannot use sugar effectively.
 Patients with Type 2 diabetes do not process sugar as well as they should.
-A change in diet, exercise, and sometimes medicines such as insulin are recommended for treating diabetes.
+A change in diet, exercise, and sometimes medicines such as insulin is recommended for treating diabetes.

 High Cholesterol (Lipid Abnormality)